GARVIT-JAIN-dot/100_days_of-code/README.md

 11:program to input an integer and check whether it is even or odd using if–else.                                                 (odd_even.c)
 12:program to input an integer and check whether it is positive, negative or zero using nested if–else.                           (sign.c)
 13:program to input a year and check whether it is a leap year or not using conditional statements.                               (leap_year.c)
-14:program to input a character and check whether it is a vowel or consonant using if–else.                                       (alphabet.c)
+14:program to input a character and check whether it is a vowel or consonant using if–else.                                       (alphabet.c)  <br>
 15:program to input a character and check whether it is an uppercase alphabet, lowercase alphabet, digit, or special character.   (check.c)
 16:program to input three numbers and find the largest among them using if–else.                                                  (max.c)
 17:program to find the roots of a quadratic equation and categorize them.                                                         (quadratic.c)